 For a top-hat dark-matter spectrum of width $\Delta \nu_{\rm DM} =\nu_{\rm DM}^{0}/Q_{\rm DM}$, where $Q_{\rm DM} = 10^{6}$ is the characteristic quality factor for the dark-matter bandwidth, this can be further simplified to

-We may also evaluate the limit for the standard halo model using the results in the appendix.
+We may also evaluate the limit for the standard halo model using the results in Appendix \ref{sec:SH_Model}.
 The result is

-Using the expressions under equation (\ref{eq:E_DM}), we may evaluate the sensitivity to hidden photon mixing angle $\varepsilon$ and axion-photon coupling $g_{a\gamma\gamma}$.
-We do not calculate these explicitly here.
-As alluded to in Section \ref{ssec:resonator_examples} and discussed in detail in appendix \ref{ssec:FtoV_opt_QL}, these sensitivity formulae are also valid for quantum-limited flux-to-voltage amplifiers.
+Using (\ref{eq:kappa_def}) and (\ref{eq:gDM_def}), we may evaluate the sensitivity to hidden photon mixing angle $\varepsilon$ and axion-photon coupling $g_{a\gamma\gamma}$.
+As alluded to in Section \ref{ssec:amps} and discussed in detail in Appendix \ref{ssec:FtoV_opt_QL}, these sensitivity formulae are also valid for quantum-limited flux-to-voltage amplifiers.